AcademySoftwareFoundation/OpenImageIO/src/doc/imagebufalgo.rst

           # Invert all channels of A, including alpha.
           # Because oiiotool --invert by default includes only the first
-          # 3 channels, we have to use optional modifers to include alpha.
+          # 3 channels, we have to use optional modifiers to include alpha.
           oiiotool a.exr --invert:chbegin=0:chend=3 -o inverse.exr

           # In this example, invert only the RGB channels (which is the default